jgera/cloudsim/Readme.md

+# Neatbeans compatible (ant build) version of Cloudsim 4.0
++ Can run workloads from command line
++ run.cmd is also provided to run workloads from the command line
-Neatbean compatible (ant build) version of Cloudsim 4.0 with All liberaries included in the lib folder
++ All liberaries are included in the lib folder